gianlucasullazzo/alexa_my_notify/README.md

 The aim of this project is to avoid the use of Alexa Media Player custom component for tts/announce.
 It also provide a support for actionable notification.

+This project does not replace at all AMP since it does not provide media_player functionalities like audio file play, custom commands like skill invocation, volume adjustment and so on.

 **This project is not for beginners.**

 Let's assume: